Mangkunegara I: War against the Dutch East India Company

 Said's war against the Dutch East India Company started with the rebellion in Kartasura Palace on 30 June 1742, which was led by Raden Mas Garendi (a.k.a.
 Sunan Kuning) and destroyed the four meters of Kartasura's castle wall.
 Pakubuwono II, the ruler of Kartasura Palace at that time, evacuated himself to Ponorogo Regency.

 Said was 19 years old when he joined his uncle, Mangkubumi, to defend the people of Mataram which was oppressed by the Dutch Company, and their king, Pakubuwono II.
 The uncle-nephew siege the Kartasura Palace, which was called the Dutch puppet Kingdom.
 When the army sieged the palace, the nobles left the Kartasura Palace to evacuate themselves.
-RM Said built a fortress in Randuwalang, to the north of Surakarta, and merged his army with Sunan Kuning forces to fight against the Dutch Company.
+Raden Mas Said built a fortress in Randuwalang, to the north of Surakarta, and merged his army with Sunan Kuning forces to fight against the Dutch Company.
 Said was promoted and became the warlord.

 Their army managed to destroy the Surakarta Palace.
-When Pakubuwono II died, Mangkubumi ran to Semarang to meet the ruler of the Dutch East India Company and asked him so Mangkubumi become the king of Mataram.
+When Pakubuwono II died, Prince Mangkubumi ran to Semarang to meet the ruler of the Dutch East India Company and asked him so Mangkubumi become the king of Mataram.
 Of course, the Dutch East India Company did not grant Mangkubumi's wish.
 Then, Mangkubumi joins Prince Puger in Sukowati, a district in Surakarta.
 With the help of the Dutches, all of the Chinese armies drove out from Kartasura Palace, but six months later, Pakubuwono II went back to Kartasura just to find out that his palace had been destroyed.

 But the king's request for reinforcement from the Dutches is not for free, and must be paid expensively; the north region of Java, from Rembang, Pasuruan, Surabaya, and Madura Island must be handed over to the Dutch East India Company.
 Also, every coronation and promotion in the palace must receive approval from the Dutch Company first.